 All of this built over weeks and pointed toward a coach who lost touch with the modern game.
 Yet the Raiders came prepared to face one of the NFL's best teams to open the season.
 Eventually, the Rams' talent overwhelmed them, but not without a fight.

-During the first half, Oakland looked like a completely different team compared the squad that finished 5-11 a year ago.
+During the first half, Oakland looked like a completely different team compared to the squad that finished 5-11 a year ago.

 Gruden's play-calling doesn't seem to have faded, either.
 The coach allowed his talented offensive line to take over by implementing a physical, downhill rushing attack that further accentuated Marshawn Lynch, and Beast Mode took over to score the game's initial touchdown with a Juggernaut-like determination: